rduggan1123/HudlU-Class-one/README.md

 #HudlU-class-one

-Writing about myself to make changes to the file...
+Writing about myself to make changes to the file.

+Second time through without the guide.
+Checking memorization of process.